 Troop G's patrol area encompasses the entire state so that they can enforce motor carrier laws and rules.
 The primary corridors utilized by Canadian carriers originate in Maine and Vermont including Interstates 89, 93, 95 and US 1, 2, 3 and 26.
-Interstate 95 begins at the Holton, ME port of entry; I89 begins at the Highgate Springs, VT crossing, and I93 begins at the Derby Line port of entry.
+Interstate 95 begins at the Houlton, ME port of entry; I89 begins at the Highgate Springs, VT crossing, and I93 begins at the Derby Line port of entry.
 In addition, international carriers also enter NH from the Beecher Falls, VT border crossing which is the closest crossing to NH.
-In 2018, approximately 298,000 trucks and buses entered and exited the Canadian Provinces through these four ports of entry.
+Even during the pandemic in 2020, 281,878 trucks and 685 buses entered and exited the Canadian Provinces through these four ports of entry.
 The Border Enforcement program augments the NH State Police's continuing efforts to ensure compliance of foreign domiciled carriers and drivers.